Good Luck Eye of Santa Lucia/Saint Lucy/Shiva, Operculum, from the Mediterranean

 *****THESE ARE BEING SOLD INDIVIDUALLY.
 THE PRICE IS FOR ONE SHELL.

 These shells were purchased from the Marché aux Puces de Saint-Ouen but they were found on the shores of the Mediterranean.
 They're referred to as the eyes of Saint Lucia (Saint Lucy) or Shiva's eyes and are considered to be talismans/good luck charms, protecting against eye troubles.
-I have five of these, each sold individually.
+I have two of these left, each sold individually.
 They measure approximately 1".

 https://www.lesterrassesdaragon.com/gb/blog/legend-of-the-eye-of-saint-lucia-b48.html writes: The operculum of the shell called the "Turbo Rough" found on the Mediterranean shores symbolizes the eyes of Saint Lucia.
 Wearing one carries away, it is said, the evil eye and favors luck.